Soul-Sneezer/RISC-V-Assembler-and-executor/README.md

   5) Implement proper error reporting
   6) Fix known memory leaks(there are many)
   7) Properly test the program
+  8) Make a proper documentation for the code

 Lessons learned:
   1)